kubernetes/ingress-nginx/docs/examples/auth/oauth-external-auth/README.md

 ### Example: OAuth2 Proxy + Kubernetes-Dashboard

-This example will show you how to deploy [`oauth2_proxy`](https://github.com/pusher/oauth2_proxy) into a Kubernetes cluster and use it to protect the Kubernetes Dashboard using github as oAuth2 provider
+This example will show you how to deploy [`oauth2_proxy`](https://github.com/pusher/oauth2_proxy) into a Kubernetes cluster and use it to protect the Kubernetes Dashboard using GitHub as the OAuth2 provider.

 #### Prepare